Add or remove a dependent from your insurance

 - Complete the 2017 Employee Enrollment/Change form.

 - If adding a dependent, provide a copy of the dependent verification required by PEBB.
-If you need to add a newborn for 2016, please complete the 2016 Employee Enrollment form.

 - Provide proof of the event